ZhenSJ-ux/SmartCampus1CourseWork/README.md

 Dependency Validation (422 Unprocessable Entity) (10 Marks)
 - Question: Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?
+Answer:
+HTTP 422 Unprocessable Entity is considered more semantically accurate thatn the standard 404 Not Found when dealing with missing references inside a valid JSON payload is because of the correctness of the data being submitted.
+For example if the client has sent a syntactically valid request that the server is able to understand but the request is not granted due to validation errors, like referencing the room that does not exist when creating a sensor.
+The use for 422 can communicate with the structure of the request that is correct with the content invalid, which means the client can understand the error.
+On the other end with 404 response, it would incorrectly suggerst the request resource not be found.
+This creates problem as it cant accurately reflect the problem.
+Which is why using 422 improves API clarity, aligns with RESTful principles, and provides more meaningful feedback to the client.

 The Global Safety Net (500) (5 Marks)
 - Question: From a cybersecurity standpoint, explain the risks associated with exposing